rvinluan/rvinluan.github.io/_posts/2015-05-13-two-weeks-of-sketch.md

 People are still talking about switching to Sketch, so I figured I'd throw my two cents in.
 And yes, I'm tossing those pennies into a fountain currently overflowing with other designers' pocket change, but maybe I visualize the metaphor differently and it's not a fountain, but maybe it's a [deep well](https://twitter.com/blk/status/599257346724876289), and maybe there's room for one more blog post?

 After using Sketch for about two weeks now, I've been surprised at how quickly I've adapted to it.
 I felt like I should write a comprehensive list of where I'm at, just in case anyone was pondering making the switch.
 The list itself doesn't take sides, it's just supposed to be as highly detailed as possible -- down to the most seemingly insignificant issue.
 And hopefully someone can add to it, or correct me, or even learn something about Sketch they didn't know.

 ###Part 1: The Good

 Holy Artboards Batman, exporting in Sketch is awesome.
 In Illustrator, exporting specific artboards requires looking up the artboard number (or numbers!) and then entering them into a box in the export dialogue, which was, to put it lightly, maddening.
-Also Sketch can export arbitrary objects and groups, a feature which I can only react to by making the gesture Italian chefs make when they kiss their fingertips and then do a little ~explosion~.
+Also Sketch can export arbitrary objects and groups, a feature which I can only react to by making the gesture chefs make when they kiss their fingertips and then do a little ~explosion~.

 Smart guides are pretty smart!
 I especially like how they infer spacing between repeated elements, which is useful for maintaining vertical rythym.
-They can be too smart for their own good sometimes, and they get confused when you start ha ving a ton of objects on the screen, but there's a command to toggle them off, which you'll need to set your own keyboard shortcut for.
+They can be too smart for their own good sometimes, and they get confused when you start having a ton of objects on the screen, but there's a command to toggle them off, which you'll need to set your own keyboard shortcut for.

 InDesign-esque shared styles are one of my favorite features, but they would be more useful if they were a little bit more intelligent.
-A particular pain point I have is that I'll set some type to an existing shared style, say 'header', but I'll want this header to be a bit smaller, so I go and decrease the font size a bit.
+A particular pain point I have is that I'll set some type to an existing shared style, 'header' for example, but I'll want this header to be a bit smaller, so I go and decrease the font size a bit.
 In InDesign, this would create a new style, 'header\*' (read: header but slightly modified).
 It wouldn't retroactively apply those changes to all the other header objects unless you explicitly told it to (the command is called 'redefine character style').
 Most of the time, this is what I want, but Sketch doesn't work this way, so I often find myself setting a text style and then un-setting it just so it won't affect other text in my document.

 Most values in Sketch (position, size, transforms, font size, leading, etc) can be dragged like sliders so you can tweak the value to be juuuuust right.
 This is amazing and it's something I never knew I needed until Sketch. (jk After Effects does this and it's great)